When It’s Safe

-In the Old Testament scripture, Malachi promises people safety when he says their War “Lord God will come to his temple” and wage war, “all enemies will be stubble, and the day that is coming will set them on fire.”
-Jesus promises people insecurity when he says “there will not be left a stone upon another stone,” in the temple and when he says their War Lord God’s dutiful warriors will cause “wars and insurrections,” and soldiers “will seize and persecute you… and they will have you led before kings and governors because of my name.”
+In the Old Testament scripture, Malachi promises people safety and salvation when he says their War “Lord God will come to his temple” and wage war.
+Under the command of the War Lord Yahweh and his War Lord soldiers “all enemies will be stubble, and the day that is coming will set them on fire.”
+Jesus promises people insecurity and courage when he says “there will not be left a stone upon another stone,” in the temple.
+Jesus also promises insecurity when he says the War Lords will cause “wars and insurrections.”
+They “will seize and persecute you… and they will have you led before kings and governors because of my name.”

 Jesus is not prophesizing any future event.
-Jesus is addressing every current event when we live under the War Lord God religion.
-War Lords promise people across history safety but constantly cause scriptural nationalism and warrior invasions.
-In the U.S., in the name of MAGA’s War Lord God, “wars and insurrections” abound and warrior soldiers will indeed “seize and persecute you.”
-We are seeing religious soldiers oppress people, especially dark-skinned people.
-At the hands of religious soldiers, we are made to suffer abuses, especially targeting immigrants.
-We are being groomed for continued killings by religious soldiers who claim their violence saves us.
-As they have done for thousands of years, believers in religion and the military claim the oppression, suffering, and killing they inflict keep us safe.
+Jesus is addressing every repetitive current event of religious nationalism and War Lord persecutions.
+In the U.S., MAGA War Lords and their War Lord soldiers do indeed cause “wars and insurrections.”
+They will indeed “seize and persecute you,” especially if you are dark-skinned, or maybe an immigrant.
+We are groomed from ancient days and its religious nationalism to accept continued killings by War Lord soldiers who claim their violence saves us.
+As they have done for thousands of years, religious soldiers like MAGA claim the oppression, suffering, and killing they inflict upon us keep us safe.
 They lie.
-The oppression, suffering, and killing done by religious soldiers keep us endangered.
-We are wise enough to know that religious soldiers will perpetually endanger us, no matter if we are obedient to their oppression, acquiescent to their inflicted suffering, and compliant with their destructive practices.
-Every day, people who need the security of religion and the military exhaust us, specifically with their War Lords and their wars.
-They intend to drain us of our attention, our energy, and our agency.
+The oppression, suffering, and killing done by religious soldiers like MAGA keep us endangered.
+MAGA’s religious soldiers will perpetually endanger us all, no matter if we are obedient to their oppression, acquiescent to their inflicted suffering, and compliant with their destructive practices.
+Every day, people who need the security of religion and the military exhaust us, specifically with their image of their War Lord God and War Lord soldiers.
+These religious soldiers intend to drain us of our attention, our energy, and our agency.
 They intend to confine us physically, emotionally, morally.
-Are we hesitant to be active faith-filled peacemakers in a society of too many dutiful religious soldiers?
+Are we hesitant to be active faith-filled peacemakers in a society of so many dutiful religious soldiers?
 Are we waiting until it is safe to be peacemakers?
-When Jesus evokes insecurity about the temple/religion and its soldiers/military, he is specifically invigorating the active fortitude of conscience/spirituality and its leaders/peacemakers.
+In the gospel, Jesus evokes insecurity about the temple, hence religion, and its soldiers, hence the military.
+He is thus specifically invigorating the active fortitude of our conscience, hence spirituality, and our leadership, hence our being peacemakers.
 It is why Jesus concludes his challenging words by saying, ‘You will “persevere.’”
-We will live as risk-takers specifically when religious militants seek to confine us.
-We will strengthen our inner life – our meditations, prayers, reflections – about what it means to be human – about what it means to be in conscientious communion.
+We will live as risk-takers specifically when religious soldiers seek to confine us.
+We will strengthen our inner life – our meditations, prayers, reflections – about what it means to be a human being who witnesses conscientious communion.
 We will strengthen our social life – our connections, love, challenges – about what it means to be a leader – about what it means to be peacemakers in conflict.
-We are not waiting until it is safe to be strong, bold, and determined.
+We are not waiting until it is safe to be courageous.
 We are taking the risks of conscientious leadership now.
 We are taking the risk of inviting religious soldiers to convert from their militancy and join us as in a spirituality of peacemaking now.

 “One day, when it’s safe, when there’s no personal downside to calling a thing what it is, when it’s too late to hold anyone accountable, everyone will have always been against this.”
 (Omar El Akkad)